supercid/techdocs-wiki-tmp/GraphQL:-For-Headless.md

 Since the session-duration is 30 minutes from the last activity, When a customer returns to the site

 1. Read the session-identifier from the cookie.
-2. If the session-identifer doesn't exist, initiate a new session and store the resultant session identifier in a cookie.
+2. If the session-identifier doesn't exist, initiate a new session and store the resultant session identifier in a cookie.
 3. Read the session identifier from the cookie, and leverage the mutations for the outlined page types.

-##### Starting a new session
+#### Starting a new session

 In order to start a new session when a session-identifier doesn't exist, you'll need to use the `newSession` mutation